 Senko, Jesse, Easton R. White, Sellina S. Heppell, and Leah R. Gerber.
 2014.
 A comparison of fishery management strategies for mitigating bycatch of vulnerable marine megafauna species.
 Animal Conservation 17(1): 5-18

-- Investigating population trends and predator-prey relationships of elasmobranchs in the Tropical Eastern Pacific
+- Investigated population trends and predator-prey relationships of elasmobranchs in the Tropical Eastern Pacific

-- Exploring population dynamics of various biological systems including a juvenile lemon shark nursery, a small mammal metapopulation, and a predator-prey relationship between wolves and moose
+- Explored population dynamics of various biological systems including a juvenile lemon shark nursery, a small mammal metapopulation, and a predator-prey relationship between wolves and moose

-- Using California sea lions as a case study to investigate consequences of population dynamics models using one and two sex structures
+- Used California sea lions as a case study to investigate consequences of population dynamics models using one and two sex structures

-- Evaluating bycatch of turtles in Mexico using data of turtle beach strandings
+- Evaluated bycatch of turtles in Mexico using data of turtle beach strandings

-SCC/ASU Evolutionary Dynamics Laboratory: Research Associate: May 2009- May 2013: Supervisor: John Nagy
+ASU Evolutionary Dynamics Laboratory: Researcher: May 2009–May 2013: Supervisor: John Nagy

-- Studying the population dynamics of the predator-prey system on Isle Royale, Lake Superior by building mathematical models of the moose-wolf relationship
+- Studied the population dynamics of the predator-prey system on Isle Royale, Lake Superior by building mathematical models of the moose-wolf relationship

-- Building a mathematical model of the American pika (Ochotona princeps) metapopulation found in the Sierra Nevada Mountains to study dispersal
+- Built a mathematical model of the American pika (Ochotona princeps) metapopulation found in the Sierra Nevada Mountains to study dispersal

 Bimini Biological Field Station: Intern: Summer 2011: Supervisor: Samuel Gruber